AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-for-income-with-etfs.md

 Please do NOT go out and buy anything listed here just because you read about it online.

 {% include image-caption.html image="income-portfolio-allocation.png"
-caption="Income portfolio allocations pie chart" %}
+caption="PortfoliosLab Income Portfolio Allocations Pie Chart" %}

 The reason NUSI, JEPI, and SCHZ get so much allocation currently is because of the lower volatility.
-Also, I am still actively looking for other income ETFs that meet my criteria.
+Also, I am still actively looking for other income ETFs that meet my criteria:

+1. No excessive drawdowns in comparison to underlying index
+2. No excessive volatility in comparison to underlying index
+3. No excessive expense ratio (above 0.80%)

+{% include image-caption.html image="drawdowns-chart-income.png"
+caption="PortfoliosLab portfolio drawdowns Chart" %}

+{% include image-caption.html image="volatility-income-chart.png"
+caption="PortfoliosLab portfolio volatility Chart" %}

-##  What Are Options?
+## What Are Covered Calls?

-As you may have noticed, a large portion of this portfolio is made up of options ETFs.
+As you may have noticed, a portion of this portfolio has ‘Covered Calls’ in the ETF titles.
+These are options ETFs.

+More specifically they are [Buy-Write](https://www.investopedia.com/terms/b/buy-write.asp) (Covered Call) Options ETFs.

 Options are a way for people who don’t know what they are doing, and professionals who think they know what they are doing to lose lots of cash.